 The world we live in is a rupture with the benchmarks and ways of doing in the past.
 Your parents and seniors may have difficulty using certain technologies such as the smartphone, tablet, home alarm system; ditto with electronic health monitoring devices such as a blood glucose meter or electronic blood pressure monitor.

 These objects and technologies that we use daily, and often intuitively, can sometimes be difficult to learn for a senior.
 During your visits, make sure that your parents are using their new electronic device correctly, especially if it is a device that is important for their health.

 By the way, if your parents live far away and they love technology; do not hesitate to offer them calls using video conferencing applications like FaceTime, Skype or Messenger.
 You will be able to share with them precious moments such as family gatherings, on the beach or a party that you organize at home.

 When visiting a senior, talk about family memories

 When you visit your parents, do not forget to mention family memories, trips you made with them during your youth and meetings and family celebrations.

 Photo albums, conversations, family videos and music can bring happy memories to your parents.
 Obviously, you can use the same techniques with people with dementia and memory loss.
 It will certainly bring memories and happy moments to your loved ones and to yourself.

-Visavie and Home Instead offer a range of services for people 65 years of age and older, ranging from finding a retirement home with a retirement home counsellor up to home support and home care services.
-For 30 years, we have assisted more than 150,000 families in Quebec; so, do not hesitate to contact the home retirement counsellors and professional caregivers of Visavie and Home Instead.
+Visavie offers a range of services for people 65 years of age and older, ranging from finding a retirement home with a retirement home counsellor up to home support and home care services.
+For 30 years, we have assisted more than 150,000 families in Quebec; so, do not hesitate to contact the home retirement counsellors and professional caregivers of Visavie.